CBIIT/crdc-datahub-cli-uploader/README.md

     This class manages a job queue for uploading valid files (big size) and metadata files (small size) from local to S3 bucket via copier.py.

 7) copier.py
-    This class processes each job passed by file-uploader.py and either upload or put into s3 buket based on upload type, file|metadata, and size via S3util.py.
+    This class processes each job passed by file-uploader.py, then either upload or put into s3 buket based on upload type, file|metadata, and size via S3util.py.

 8) common/utils.py
     This module provides utility fuctions such as dumping dictionry to tsv file, extracting exception code and messages.